 Breast Cancer

-Breast Cancer is the most commonly diagnosed cancer in women worldwide, with over 2.3 million new cases annually.
-The disease encompasses heterogeneous subtypes classified by hormone receptor status (estrogen receptor ER, progesterone receptor PR) and HER2 (human epidermal growth factor receptor 2) expression.
-Major subtypes include hormone receptor-positive/HER2-negative (approximately 70% of cases), HER2-positive (15-20%), and triple-negative breast cancer (TNBC, 10-15%), each with distinct biological behavior and therapeutic vulnerabilities.
+Breast cancer is the most commonly diagnosed cancer in women worldwide, with over 2.3 million new cases annually.
+The disease comprises heterogeneous subtypes classified by hormone receptor status—estrogen receptor (ER) and progesterone receptor (PR)—and HER2 (human epidermal growth factor receptor 2) expression.
+Major subtypes include hormone receptor-positive/HER2-negative (approximately 70% of cases), HER2-positive (15–20%), and triple-negative breast cancer (TNBC, 10–15%), each exhibiting distinct biological behaviors and therapeutic vulnerabilities.